-The two Windows 10 releases in 2021 will be called Version 21H1 and 21H2 (the year, along with a half-year indicator).
+The two Windows 10 releases in 2021 were called Version 21H1 and 21H2 (the year, along with a half-year indicator).

-For most users, new Windows 10 versions are supported for 18 months.
-Some Enterprise and Educational users may have this extended to 30 months.
+For most users, new Windows versions are supported for 24 months.
+Some Enterprise and Educational users may have this extended to 36 months.

-Microsoft does not force users to accept new Windows 10 versions immediately.
+Microsoft does not force users to accept new Windows versions immediately.
 Users must initiate updates manually.

-If your Windows 10 operating system is approaching the end of its supported life, it is possible that Microsoft will automatically update your computer to keep your computer safe from potential security issues.
+If your Windows operating system is approaching the end of its supported life, it is possible that Microsoft will automatically update your computer to keep your computer safe from potential security issues.

-Lesson 1-2: Understand Update Channels
+Lesson 1-3: Understand Update Channels